 § 420-3.3.
 Supplemental plan information required.

-The following information shall be provided on the same sheet, on separate sheets, or in narrative or table format as appropriate.
+The following information shall be provided on the same sheet, on separate sheets, or in narrative or table format as appropriate:

 A. The names and full contact information for every person involved in developing the plan and who may have to be contacted for clarifications or additions.
 Such information must include mail address, land line phone number, fax number and email address.
 A cellular phone number should be included, if available.

-B. The existing topography with contour lines at twofoot intervals.
+B. The existing topography with contour lines at two-foot intervals.
 The surface elevation of all water bodies and wetlands within the tract shall be given, and ground surface shall be identified as to type, such as woodland, swamp, flowages, etc. All wetlands shall have been properly flagged and the locations thereof clearly shown.
 Street and lot lines shall be shown to facilitate orientation.
 Benchmarks shall be shown and designated.
 Brooks, ditches, walls and structures and spot elevations of high and low points shall be shown and identified.
 One-hundred-year floodplain limits shall be clearly indicated.
 Any additional information required by the Conservation Commission or the Board of Health shall also be shown.
-The topographic plan shall bear the stamp, date, and signature of either a registered professional engineer or a registered land surveyor;
+The topographic plan shall bear the stamp, date, and signature of either a registered professional engineer or a registered land surveyor.

 C. Site improvements.
-A table shall show the legal requirements (minimums, maximums) of the zoning district (where applicable), existing conditions (where applicable) and the proposed site conditions for the following characteristics: lot size, total lot coverage, open space, percent wetlands, percent floodplain, developable site area, front yards, side yards, rear yard, any buffers, building height, minimum distance to groundwater, pre- and post-development runoff rates and groundwater recharge, net floor area and the number of parking spaces (including numbers of reserve parking, handicapped, and small car spaces) with supporting calculations.
+A table shall show the legal requirements (minimums, maximums) of the zoning district (where applicable), existing conditions (where applicable) and the proposed site conditions for the following characteristics: lot size, total lot coverage, open space, percent wetlands, percent floodplain, developable site area, front yard, side yards, rear yard, any buffers, building height, minimum distance to groundwater, pre- and post-development runoff rates and groundwater recharge, net floor area and the number of parking spaces (including numbers of reserve parking, handicapped, and small car spaces), with supporting calculations.
 The table shall give the percentage of reserved parking spaces with respect to the total number of spaces provided.

-D. The volume of "earth" as defined in the Winchendon Zoning Bylaw to be removed if applicable, or a statement indicating that "no earth is to be removed" Calculations for determining the amount of earth to be removed and/or the amount of fill to be brought to the site shall be prepared by and show the signature and seal of a registered professional engineer.
+D. The volume of "earth" as defined in § 420-1.6 of this chapter to be removed if applicable, or a statement indicating that "no earth is to be removed."
+Calculations for determining the amount of earth to be removed and/or the amount of fill to be brought to the site shall be prepared by and show the signature and seal of a registered professional engineer.

-E. The plan shall indicate all easements, covenants or restrictions applying to the land including zoning setbacks, side yards and rear yards.
+E. The plan shall indicate all easements, covenants or restrictions applying to the land, including zoning setbacks, side yards and rear yards.
 In addition, the plan shall show the proposed location of all buildings, wells and septic systems, if applicable, within the site.
 There must be a profile plan at a horizontal scale of 40 feet to the inch showing the size and location of existing and proposed water mains, fire hydrants, sewer lines, their appurtenances, and any other underground utilities including but not limited to electric, gas, telephone, or cable television services within and adjacent to the site.
 All fire hydrants off the site but within 500 feet of the principal building on the site shall be shown.
 If the site is to utilize an on-site well, its proposed location must be shown in addition to its setbacks from any building, structure, or sewage disposal system.
 The location of wells on abutting properties should be shown on the plan.

 F. The location of any proposed municipal fire alarm boxes or other warning systems and any proposed fire lanes shall be clearly shown and identified.
 Any underground conduit for municipal fire alarm connections shall be shown.